Last Updated: April 2026

 Madam Mam’s

-When I was in college at UT Austin, I would treat myself to a meal at Madam Mam’s after an exam.
-Madam Mam’s has the best fried rice IMO but only when it’s paired with their homemade chili oil.
-It’s so good that people started stealing the jars so they only give you a little plastic container of it now.
+When I was at UT Austin, I’d treat myself to Madam Mam’s after exams.
+Best fried rice IMO when paired with their homemade chili oil — so good people kept stealing the jars, so they only give you a little plastic container now.

 Price Range: $$